 Skip to main content

-Investigate the behaviour of RC frames under seismic conditions and effect of FRP strengthening on the performance of these structural elements.
+Investigate the behaviour of RC frames under seismic conditions and the effect of FRP strengthening on the performance of these structural elements.

 Using numerical and FE modelling for investigation of the behaviour of such elements, including verification using experimental data.